 Medicaredoes not cover most long-term care expenses.
 Medicarewill provide 100 days of nursing home care after a three-day stay in a hospital.
 Medicaid will pay for long-term care after most of your assets have been depleted, but Medicaid is usually limited to nursing home care.

 Deciding if You Purchase Long-Term Care Insurance

-The decision is more complicated for those who can't afford to self-insure but want to protect their assets to provide a livelihood to a surviving spouse, an inheritance to children or want to avoid being a burden to family.
+The decision is more complicated for those who can't afford to self-insure but want to protect their assets to provide a livelihood to a surviving spouse, an inheritance to children, or avoid being a burden on their family.

 - Partnership – Most states offer special policies that provide dollar-for-dollar asset protection.
 The Long-Term Care Insurance Partnership Program might be one of the best-kept secrets in retirement planning.
 Make sure the specialist explains this program and how it might help you.

 - Tax incentives – There are federal tax incentives available for some people.
-If you own your own business be sure to ask.
+If you own your own business, be sure to ask.

 - Health Savings Accounts – If you have an HSA you can use the pre-tax money in your account to pay for the premium.

 - Asset-Based or Hybrid policies – These are life insurance or annuities with a rider for long-term care.
 Careful, only a handful are actually a long-term care benefit.
 However, one of these policies can provide you with the flexibility of both a long-term care benefit or a death benefit.
 They are expensive but can be paid with a single premium.

 - Health and Family History - Make sure the specialist asks you detailed questions about your health, family history, and retirement plans.
 Underwritingcriteria vary with each insurance company.
 If they are not asking you detailed questions, then find another specialist.

 Find the Current and Future Cost of Long-Term Care Services in Your Area